controlplaneio/threat-modelling-envoy-gateway-talk/README.md

 ## Compromised Proxy Scenario

 :warning: We have explored what an attacker would need to do in order to create a malicious HTTPRoute.
-An even more attractive target would be for the attacker to take over an Envoy Proxy, either by exploiting a vulnerability to achieve RCE, or by configuring Envoy Gateway to deploy a proxy using a vulnerable or maliciously crafted image.
-Let's look at the naive case, whereby a new tenant (Tenant E) simply deploys a maliciously crafted Envoy Proxy.
+An even more attractive target would be for the attacker to take over an Envoy Proxy instance, either by exploiting an existing vulnerability to achieve RCE (remote code execution), or by configuring Envoy Gateway to deploy a proxy using a vulnerable or maliciously crafted image.
+Let's look at the more naive case, whereby a new tenant (Tenant E) simply deploys a maliciously crafted Envoy Proxy.

-First we will build an image and load it into our kind cluster.
-Rather than a realistic example, we are simply going to install `tcpdump` on top of an Envoy Proxy base image, and copy in the `tcpdump.sh` script which we can run from within the container to demonstrate the threat:
+First, we will build an image and load it into our kind cluster.
+For this demo, we are simply going to install [tcpdump](https://www.tcpdump.org/) on top of an Envoy Proxy base image, and copy in the `tcpdump.sh` script, which we can run from within the container to demonstrate the threat:

 ```bash
 make build-malicious-envoy